 Hypertext Markup Language

-use since the early 1990s.
-HTML5 is compatible and supported on all major browsers and platforms,
+the early 1990s.
+HTML5 is compatible and supported on all major browsers and platforms, making it particularly

 Cascading Style Sheets

-programmers the freedom to create a visual aesthetic that can be adapted to any particular device,
+the freedom to create a visual aesthetic that can be adapted to any particular device, operating systems, or

-interface that programmers can access to change elements of a page directly, without having to refresh
+can access to change elements of a page directly, without having to refresh the page.

-improved interactivity within webpages.
-And while its function remains essentially the same, the
+interactivity within webpages.
+And while its function remains essentially the same, the increased focus on site

 These platforms are called Content Management Systems (CMS).